 Although 50% is considered a pass in most courses, if you wish to be successful at the next level, we strongly recommend that you have a mark of 60% or better in your pre-requisite courses.

-Examinations:

-The final exam will be 3 hours long and is scheduled by the registrars' office during December 10 - 19.

-Statement on Plagiarism:

-The instructor reserves the right to use electronic plagiarism detection services.
+Examinations: The final exam will be 3 hours long and is scheduled by the registrars' office.
+Statement on Plagiarism: The instructor reserves the right to use electronic plagiarism detection services.